 Why Take Herbal Supplements?

 Herbal medicine has been used as a means to treat disease and maintain health for thousands of years.
 Today, herbal medicine has taken form into what we now know as herbal supplements, and its prevalence is still at an all time high.
 An estimated 4 billion people (representing 80% of the world’s population) in developing countries rely on herbal remedies as their primary source of healthcare.
 Similarly, herbal supplements are becoming widely embraced in many developed countries and they are gaining steady recognition throughout the medical community for their potential to work alongside conventional practices.
 Even though herbal medicine has been around for as long as mankind, some people are still fairly new to the herbal supplement world and there are many questions floating around.
-In this blog, we will answering three major questions: Why take herbal supplements?; are herbal supplements safe?; and, when to take herbal supplements?
+In this blog, we will answering three major questions: Why take them?; are herbal supplements safe?; and, when to take herbal supplements?

 Why Take Herbal Supplements?